What is AARRR Framework?

 - Reaching break-even point

-Keeping track of these metrics would help you see many new opportunities in your business, and that’s one of the major benefits of using this framework.
+Keeping track of these metrics would help you see many new opportunities in your business.
+This is one of the significant benefits of using this framework.

 How to use the AARRR Framework?

 According to McClure, the AARRR framework is less a step-by-step process and more about the definitions of the metrics you choose to inspect.
 Here’s how you could use this to cover every aspect of your business.

 - Define the AARRR metrics most relevant to your organization.